lino-framework/book/docs/dev/ui.rst

 by step).
 The `Demo sites <http://www.lino-framework.org/demos.html>`__ page shows both front ends for some applications.

-..
-A real-world example for this is :ref:`noi` which can be deployed using two public UIs.
-Inspect the :mod:`lino_book.projects.team` and :mod:`lino_book.projects.bs3` demo projects.

-The :ref:`React front end <react>` is almost ready for production.
+The :ref:`React front end <react>` is already used in production on several sites.
+But there are more conservative customers who still prefer the clasic front end.
+Both front ends are currently maintained.